wsbf/docs/MANUAL.md

 8. Restart Automatrix.
 Automatrix will mount ZAutoLib through John.
 When Automation, DJ Studio, and Cart Machine initialize, they should be able to load tracks if ZAutoLib is mounted.
 9. If the station has been down for more than 4 hours, play the Sign On cart.
 In DJ Studio, search "psa", it should be first on the list.
 10. Start Automation.

-### Streaming/Broadcasting Issues

-At the time of writing, doing the following to the digital detangler usually restores streaming and broadcasting:

-1. Go to Studio A or call the DJ on Air
-2. Restart the detangler
-3. Hit load once
-4. Hit route twice
-5. If that doesn't work, reboot Transcode
-6. If that doesn't work, call Matt Rana